solidity-docs/.github/README.md

 If you don’t know of any other translators that want to join your language, feel free to create a topic in the [documentation category](https://forum.soliditylang.org/c/documentation/8) of the Solidity forum to find more contributors.

 Once you have your team of min.
-2 contributors, create a PR to the langs repo consisting of file ``{lang-code}.json`` including the English name of the language, the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and a list of maintainers.
+2 contributors, create a PR to the langs folder consisting of file ``{lang-code}.json`` including the English name of the language, the [language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and a list of maintainers.

 For example: